DurthVadr/KafkaFL/README.md

 - **Model Architecture**: Choose between the standard CNN and LeNet models in `common/model.py`.
 The system currently uses LeNet by default.
 - **Number of Rounds**: Change the number of federated learning rounds in `server.py`.
 - **Weight Adaptation**: The system includes enhanced weight adaptation mechanisms to handle different model architectures.

+### Visualization

+The system automatically generates visualizations of important metrics during the federated learning process:

+- **Client Metrics**:
+  - Training and test accuracy over time
+  - Training loss over time
+  - Best accuracy achieved

+- **Server Metrics**:
+  - Number of client updates received over time
+  - Model aggregation count over time
+  - Updates per aggregation

+- **Model Analysis Visualizations**:
+  - **Weight Distribution Violin Plots**: Shows the distribution of weights in different layers of the model, providing insights into how weights evolve during training
+  - **Convergence Visualization**: Tracks weight changes between consecutive rounds to visualize how quickly the model is converging
+  - **Client Similarity Heatmap**: Displays the similarity between different clients' model updates using cosine similarity, helping identify clusters of similar clients

+All visualizations are saved in the `plots` directory with timestamped filenames to prevent overwriting.
+The plots are generated automatically at the end of training for both clients and the server.

 ## Troubleshooting